 We have dog carers based in Maerdy – Conwy, Ruthin – Denbighshire, Corwen – Denbighsire and Wrexham.
 However due to demand, we are undertaking a recruitment drive and hope to expand into further areas of North Wales in the near future.
 If you are interested in becoming a dog carer, then please get in touch with us as we’d love to hear from you.

 The founders of Canine & Co, Donna and Paul are a husband and wife team who love animals and the great outdoors.
-Paul and Donna have been together for 20 years and in that time have travelled the world (they once went round the world in 3 weeks).
-They’ve visited a number of Wildlife awareness centre’s in South Africa to learn about the work they do, followed up with visits to a few game reserves where animals have the right of way and Donna and Paul were merely bystander’s enjoying what came their way.
-They’ve lived in the Jungles of Venezuela for a week, swam with Dolphins and even been Keeper for a day at Chester Zoo.
-Knowing how ‘dotty’ they are over animals and with the lovely surroundings they live in, friends were continually asking Paul and Donna to look after their pets whilst they went on holiday.
-Eventually in 2011 they walked away from corporate life and set up Canine & Co.
-They have three dogs of their own (a Collie cross, a Springer and a Pug), 2 cats, 2 Pygmy goats, 9 chickens, 2 Indian Runner Ducks, 1 adopted wild duck and a Cockerel called Alan!
+They’ve been together for 24 years & in that time have travelled the world (they once went round the world in 3 weeks).
+They’ve visited a number of Wildlife awareness centre’s in South Africa, followed up with visits to a few game reserves where animals have the right of way & Donna and Paul were merely bystander’s enjoying what came their way.
+They’ve lived in the Jungles of Venezuela for a week, swam with Dolphins & even been Keeper for a day at Chester Zoo.
+Knowing how ‘dotty’ they are over animals & with the lovely surroundings they live in, friends were continually asking Paul and Donna to look after their pets whilst they went on holiday.
+Eventually in 2011 they walked away from corporate life to set up Canine & Co Pet Services.
+They’ve had a number of dogs together such as Pip the Norfolk Terrier who lived to 18 years & two rescue dogs, Champers and Chocky – a Collie cross who sadly passed away at 17 years of age in 2018.
+They currently have three dogs of their own – two Springer’s and a Pug, 2 cats, 2 Pygmy goats, chickens & a Cockerel called Alan!
 Donna is qualified in Pet First Aid.

 Both have jumped out of a plane at 13,000 feet.
 They said it was the most exhilarating and scariest thing they have ever done and both said that they wouldn’t do it again (although they probably would!).